dotkrnl/gface/README.md

 Simply `./grab.py`, enter your id, and click anywhere to capture best face.

-`export.py` to get photo with your options.
+`./export.py` to get photo with your options.

+`./grab.py example.csv` and `./export.py example.csv to batch process.

 *change `lib.settings.USE` to select default photo type*